MightyBunch/MightyRacingMod/README.md

 # MightyRacingMod

-## Overview

-MightyRacingMod is a Minecraft mod designed to enhance your boat racing experience.
-It introduces new commands and uses command blocks to manage race tracks.
-With MightyRacingMod, you can easily set up and manage boat races, while the scoreboard feature keeps track of all the important race statistics, displaying a comprehensive raceboard for all drivers.

-## Features

-- **Raceboard**: Uses the scoreboard to display driver standings, their on-track position and their fastest lap in real-time! (see it the 'Preview')
-- **Lap Time Display**: Displays the current lap time and the intervals from their best lap above the inventory. (see it the 'Preview')
-- **Commands**: Adds a variety of commands to help set up Practice, Qualification and Grand Prix.
-Mod utilizes command blocks to setup race track - with them you can create sectors, finish line and even the pitlane.
-All commands for this mod start with /mightyracing.
-- **Fully server-side**: Doesn't requires installation on the client-side, as it doesn't use any custom interfaces or new blocks but utilizes command blocks and scoreboard.

-## Usage
+MightyRacingMod allows you to setup your own races in Minecraft!
+Mod is directed to the **boat racing, but you can actually setup any race you want - elytra race, race on a horse, and even parkour race!
+And your friends or players on a server don't even need to download the mod - it's fully server side.

+Mod is featuring advanced **Checkpoint System**, that you can setup on your race track using command blocks; cool **Raceboard**, that uses vanilla scoreboard as a base and keeps track of all the drivers on the track, as well as giving a bit of info of their lap time or track position; dinamic **Durability System** - every driver has it's own durability, that's decreasing depending on the driver's speed and track surface!
+You can tweak some values in the config; and **Statistics** - some data is collected across all qualifications and races, and you can check your own or any player on the server, how many wins or podiums you or they have.

-- Check [Wiki](https://github.com/MightyBunch/MightyRacingMod/wiki) to learn how to use this mod.
+Check [Wiki](https://github.com/MightyBunch/MightyRacingMod/wiki) to learn more about how to use this mod.

 ## Preview